jontelang/LocalyticsDeepLinkBreakagePOC/README.md

 At this point it doesn't matter if you have the Localytics autoIntegrate off or on, it will work regardless.

+***Possible issues**

+It might be that Google/Analytics (or one of the sub-pods it installs) changes some project setting that messes up something for Localytics.
+This is pure speculation though.

 **Currently I have these versions**

 FirebaseAnalytics (3.3.0)